SMSF lending

 The legislation leaves commercial property, often called business real property, outside the scope of the ban.
 An SMSF can still enter a new LRBA to purchase commercial property after the new rules commence around 10 August 2026.

 Whether an SMSF structure is appropriate for your circumstances depends on your SMSF trust deed, your individual tax position, the superannuation rules governing related-party transactions, and a range of other factors specific to you.
 That assessment belongs with a licensed financial adviser and your accountant.
 FGO's role is on the lending and finance side once those structural decisions have been made.
+Read our broader approach to commercial finance.

 What should you do before and after 10 August?